 You also need to be careful how closely the inverter mimics standard AC voltage.
 Some appliances like bread machines won’t work unless the sine wave is very consistent.
 Good quality inverters will transform your solar-panel generated DC power into usable house power without a hitch.
 You can carry on your regular lifestyle with virtually no changes.

 How much does it cost to set up a solar power array?
 30 years ago the cost of installing solar power was over $6 per kWh (kilowatt-hour).
 In today’s market, state incentives and price efficiency reductions have reduced that figure to roughly $0.10/kWh, a drop of about 98%.
+The cost continues to drop with advances in technology.

 In addition, this amount is the cost of your electricity that you have locked in for the next 30 years, while standard electricity prices will continue to increase.